imCodePartnerAB/iVIS/docs/sdk/routines/configuration.rst

 We will use Spring for configuration and also Dependency Injection principle.

-Additionally to your configuration you will needed:
+For configuration you will need:

     #. `Properties`_
     #. `Beans for injection`_